 Children can be killed or seriously injured by the air bag.
 The back seat is the safest place for children.
 Never put a rear-facing child seat in the front.
 Always use seat belts and child restraints.
-See owner's manual for more information about air bags.
+See owner's man

-To be removed by owner only,
+To be removed by owner only.